TESS-Laboratory/northern-mara-biodiversity-survey/README.md

 - The Mbokishi contains floral species found in Mbokishi
 - The Enonkishu contains floral species found in Enonkishu
 - The Olchoro contains floral species found in Olchoro
-- The Final checklist is a summary of species where found and their IUCN ,CITES status
+- The Final checklist is a summary of species where found and their IUCN, CITES status

 The "floral_harmonized_species_list.csv" contains the harmonised list of species for the raw data.